loafey/master-thesis/Thesis/6.0. Conclusion/Future Work.typ

 Similarly to system calls, proper support for Foreign Function Interfaces (FFI) would permit the language to interact with software outside.
-A prime example of this would be libraries written in other languages, or even libraries writen in #languageName.
+A prime example of this would be libraries written in other languages, or even libraries writen in #ln.
 Just like system calls, FFI is currently used under the hood for printing and the likes using LIBC, but this is not exposed to a user of the language.

 === Exponentionals
 While linearity in a programming language is useful for managing resources such as memory, sometimes one needs to use values more than once.
-Consider a function for fibbonacci written in #languageName:
+Consider a function for fibbonacci written in #ln:

 ```hs
 fib : *(int ⊗ ~int)